The 20 Best Miyoshi Myopathy Doctors Near Me in New York, US

 Offers Telehealth

-Susan Shin is a Neurologist in New York, New York.
+Susan Shin is a Neurologist practicing medicine in New York, New York.
 Dr. Shin is rated as an Experienced provider by MediFind in the treatment of Miyoshi Myopathy.
-Her top areas of expertise are Primary Lateral Sclerosis, Guillain-Barre Syndrome, Infantile Axonal Neuropathy, and Hereditary Sensory and Autonomic Neuropathy Type 2.
+She is also highly rated in 42 other conditions, according to our data.
+Her clinical expertise encompasses Primary Lateral Sclerosis, Guillain-Barre Syndrome, Infantile Axonal Neuropathy, and Congenital Insensitivity to Pain with Anhidrosis.

 Experienced in Miyoshi Myopathy